IPOs Definition | Types of IPOs | Fixed Price vs Book Building | Investors Types | Eligibility

 An IPO is short for an Initial Public Offering.

 Do you know many Types of IPO? and How IPO Allotment Works? – Here we would clarify that.

 Why Do Companies Decide to Launch IPOs?

 A small start-up will have few or small investors or families investing in them.

-These types of investors are normally called Angel Investors and they are invests without hoping for that much of a return.
+These types of investors are normally called Angel Investors and they invest without hoping for that much of a return.

-However, for startups to actually compete with large-scale’s company, always need more capital.
+However, for startups to compete with large-scale’s companies, always need more capital.
 This is the key reason, private businesses decide to launch an IPO.

 Raising capital always helps the company grow, innovate and take risks as IPOs can provide them with a financial cushion.

 In short, IPOs are basically used by smaller, younger companies seeking capital to expand.